chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_sns_topic
 =====================================================
-The ``aws_sns_topic`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_sns_topic`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_sns_topic`` resource to create a topic in Amazon Simple Notification Service (SNS).
 A topic is a communication channel through which messages are sent and an access point through which publishers and subscribers communicate.

 Syntax
 -----------------------------------------------------